artemyk/dynpy/docs/tutorial.rst

 Introduction
 ------------

+DynPy is a package for defining and running dynamical systems in Python.
+The goal is to support a wide-variety of continuous/discrete time and continuous/discrete space dynamical systems with easy extensibility + a clean interface.

 DynPy is organized into a hierarchy of classes, with each class representing a different kind of dynamical system.
 The base classes that are using by these systems are defined in :doc:`dynpy.dynsys`.
-Some sample systems used in these examples are defined in :doc:`dynpy.sample_nets`.
+Some sample systems used in this tutorial are defined in :doc:`dynpy.sample_nets`.

 Random walkers